AlphaBlue7/SubAlarm/README.md

    `git clone https://github.com/AlphaBlue7/Subdomain-Alert-Bot/`

-2. Edit line 8 of `alert_sub.sh` and replace `TARGETWEBSITE.com` with the desired target.
+2. Add the target domains in `targetdomainlist.txt`

-   A. Alternatively the `-d` flag in line 8 can be replaced with `-dL` proceeded by the location of a text file containing all the target domains
+   A. Alternatively to target one single domain, the `-dL` flag in line 8 can be replaced with `-d` followed by the target domain

 3. Run the below to execute the script and have it run in the background